 Short and medium term assessment is the responsibility of the class teacher and is in line with the assessment policy and statements on our assessment system.
-However, teachers will use informal assessment for learning and observation on a daily basis to determine what children can do independently in order to plan next steps for learning.
+However, teachers will use informal assessment (formative) for learning and observation on a daily basis to determine what children can do independently in order to plan next steps for learning.

 Formative assessments (Assessment For Learning) take many different forms and can be reflected in the pupil's work through the marking and provision of constructive feedback.
 Feedback follows the school's policy and identifies areas for children to improve giving focused challenges and expecting children to take ownership of their learning and respond and reflect in order to improve.
-(Please refer to the 'Marking and Feedback' policy for more information).

-Summative assessments take place at the end of each term to highlight the children who are on track and identify those who may need extra support.
+Summative assessments take place at the end of each term to highlight the children who are on track and identify those who may need further support.
 Attainment and progress information for each child is added onto our assessment tracker and analysed by subject leaders to identify areas for development across school.